thiagorr162/thiagorr162.github.io/_pages/readme.md

 author_profile: false
 ---

-### Recommended Books on Machine Learning Theory and Related Topics
+### Recommended Books on Machine Learning Theory and Related Topics 🔍

-For those interested in the theory of Machine Learning, I've compiled a selection of books that I find particularly important and insightful.
+For those interested in the theory of Machine Learning, I've compiled a selection of books that I find very cool.
 If this is your first contact with this subject, I recommend prioritizing the books highlighted with ★.

 - [★ Concentration Inequalities](https://academic.oup.com/book/26549) - S. Boucheron, G. Lugosi, P. Massart
 - [★ Foundations of Machine Learning](https://cs.nyu.edu/~mohri/mlbook/) - M. Mohri, A. Rostamizadeh, A. Talwalkar